-Licensees/Registrants are required to monitor radiation exposure to remain in compliance with occupational dose limits.
+Licensees/Registrants are required to monitor radiation exposure of radiation workers to remain in compliance with occupational dose limits.

-It is important to set up a personnel monitoring program for employees who regularly work with or could encounter radiation while on the job.
+It is important to set up a personnel monitoring program for radiation workers who regularly work with or could encounter radiation while on the job.
 These programs require personnel to wear a dosimeter badge which measures their total received exposure.
 RSO’s periodically review the personnel exposures.